MarcAmil30/InFinity1.0/README.md

 cd AlphaSpace2_2021
 pip install -e ./
 ```
-With this done its time to ensure the pipline knows what and where to run.
-THerefor perform the following edits:
+With this done, it's time to ensure the pipline knows what and where to run.
+Therefore, perform the following edits:
-Edit ``InFinity/Docking/EquiBind/configs_clean/inference.yml``, substituing [USER_DIR] in the highlighted filepaths for the filepath of InFInity in your cluster.
+Edit ``InFinity/Docking/EquiBind/configs_clean/inference.yml``, substituting [USER_DIR] in the highlighted filepaths for the filepath of InFInity in your cluster.
 Simmilarly the following files should be edited, replacing [USER_DIR]:
 ``InFinity/Scoring/Delta_LinF9_XGB/script/runXGB.py``<br>
 ``InFinity/Scoring/Delta_LinF9_XGB/script/calc_vina_features.py``<br>